DanielTakeshi/debridement-code/images/README.md

 - `seeds_v23`: sunflower seeds, random orientation.

 This time v22 and v23 have good timing benchmarks, even if their performance sucks.

+- `seeds_v24` debugging pumpkin seeds ... for some reason my results are worse?
+Darn ... we just have to argue that this task is very challenging!

+- `seeds_v25` raisins, DNN+RF

+- `seeds_v26` raisins, DNN only